Cancer, Detection & Treatment

 To check for cancer of the rectum, the doctor inserts a gloved finger into the rectum and feels for any bumps or abnormal areas.
 A digital rectal exam should be done during regular checkups.

-Every 3 to 5 years after age 50, an individual should have sigmoidoscopy.
+After age 50, you should have either a flexible sigmoidoscopy every five years, or a colonoscopy every 10 years.
 In this exam, the doctor uses a thin, flexible tube with a light to look inside the rectum and colon for abnormal areas.

 Mouth - Your doctor and dentist should examine your mouth at regular visits.
 Also, by looking in a mirror, you can check inside your mouth for changes in the color of the lips, gums, tongue, or inner cheeks, and for scabs, cracks, sores, white patches, swelling, or bleeding.
 It is often possible to see or feel changes in the mouth that might be cancer or a condition that might lead to cancer.
 Any symptoms in your mouth should be checked by a doctor or dentist.
 Oral exams are especially important for people who use alcohol or tobacco products and for anyone over age 50.